evanx/chronica/test/adhoc/promises/README.md

       return key;
 },
 ```
-where we throw an error in our promise resolved function to simulate an error therein.
+where we throw an error in that promise's resolve function to simulate an error therein.

 We test returning promises as follows:
 ```javascript